Bridging Implicit and Explicit Geometric Transformation for Single-Image View Synthesis: Introduction

 \section{Introduction}

 \fi

-\IEEEPARstart{S}{ingle-image} view synthesis is the task of generating novel view images from a given single image~\cite{chen2019monocular,liu2021infinite,tulsiani2018layer,yu2021pixelnerf,wiles2020synsin,hu2021worldsheet,rombach2021geometry,rockwell2021pixelsynth,ren2022look, li2022infinitenature}.
-It can enable the movement of the camera from a photograph and bring an image to 3D, which are significant for various computer vision applications such as image editing and animating.
+\IEEEPARstart{S}{ingle-image} view synthesis is the task of generating novel view images from a given single image~\cite{chen2019monocular,liu2021infinite,watson2023novel,yu2021pixelnerf,wiles2020synsin,hu2021worldsheet,rombach2021geometry,rockwell2021pixelsynth,ren2022look, li2022infinitenature}.
+It can enable the movement of the camera from a photograph and bring an image to 3D, which is significant for various computer vision applications such as image editing and animating.
 To perform the realistic view synthesis in these applications, we can expect that the novel view image has to consist of existing objects and unseen new objects from the reference viewpoint.
-Therefore, for synthesizing high-quality novel views, the following two goals should be considered: 1) preserving 3D transformed seen contents of a reference image, and 2) generating semantically compatible pixels for filling the unseen region.
+Therefore, for synthesizing high-quality novel views, the following two goals should be considered: 1) preserving 3D transformed seen contents of a reference image—represented by the horizontal axis in Fig.~\ref{fig:seesaw_problem}, and 2) generating semantically compatible pixels for filling the unseen region—illustrated by the vertical axis in Fig.~\ref{fig:seesaw_problem}.
 To achieve two goals, explicit and implicit methods have been proposed.

 With the recent success of differentiable geometric transformation methods~\cite{bao2019depth, niklaus2020softmax}, explicit methods~\cite{chen2019monocular, wiles2020synsin, hou2021novel, zhou2016view, liu2021infinite, li2022infinitenature} leverage such 3D inductive biases to guide the view synthesis network to preserve 3D transformed contents, and various generative models are applied to complete the unseen regions.
 Since explicit methods directly learn the pixel correspondence between the reference image and the novel view image, convolutional neural networks are often utilized to extract the discriminative local scene representation.
 Therefore, they can produce high-quality novel view images in small view changes, where the content of the reference viewpoint still occupies a large portion.
 However, the global scene representation is not sufficiently trained, resulting in the image quality having been degraded for large view changes due to a lack of ability to generate pixels of the unseen region.
 To deal with this problem, outpainting with the autoregressive model is exploited to fill unseen regions~\cite{rockwell2021pixelsynth}, but generating photo-realistic images remains a challenge for explicit methods.